About this listing

-The lower level of our house was a raucous, unlicensed gambling parlor for 40 years.
-Now it's a large, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and more.
+The lower level of our house was an illegal gambling parlor for 40 years.
+Now it's a large, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, and pinball machine.

-From the early 1970s until mid-2010, the spacious lower level of our Bayview home was a high-spirited speakeasy called THE CRIB.
+From the early 1970s until 2010, the spacious lower level of our Bayview home was a high-spirited speakeasy called THE CRIB.

 What is now a huge, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and access to a large backyard was for nearly 40 years a raucous, unlicensed neighborhood hangout full of gambling and vending machines, and a small champagne room with mirrors on the ceiling and every wall.
 (Alas, that room is now a storage closet.)

-The space has a queen-size bed and a full-size futon, wireless internet (bring your own laptop), and a TV & DVD & VHS player.
+The space has a queen-size bed and a full-size futon, wifi (bring your own devices), and a TV & DVD & VHS player.
 (No cable or local TV.)

 The private entrance, half-bath, and other amenities mean that your contact with our bustling family life will be minimal, and more or less at your discretion.
-You may see us if you come upstairs to shower in our handsome claw-footed tub or cook yourself a meal in the newly renovated kitchen.
+You may see us if you come upstairs to shower in our handsome claw-footed tub.
 Otherwise, your privacy is complete.
 We have a washer & dryer upstairs and you're welcome to use them.

 Our house is two blocks from SF's newest Muni light-rail train line: the T-Third Street train.
 This train goes directly to and from downtown San Francisco.
 Several buses stop near the house, too.

-We're an ideal spot for savvy, hardy, adventurous travelers in search of a truly unique and fun/funny experience.
+We're a great spot for savvy, adventurous travelers in search of a unique and fun experience.
 Tourists never come to Bayview, so all its charms are hidden charms — the good non-fancy restaurants & coffee spots, the parks, and the atmosphere.
 We're also good for travelers with a car or bikes.
 Parking is easy by San Francisco standards, and the heart of the Mission District is a non-hilly, 15-minute bike ride (or a 7-minute drive) away.

 Ours is a bad place for travelers who'd prefer to stay on the beaten path, or who are put off by ethnic and industrial neighborhoods.
-Bayview is not a luxury or traditional-tourist area, but it's a great part of San Francisco to experience, and our home's former-speakeasy lower level makes a fine, un-fancy place to crash.
+Bayview is not a luxury or traditional-tourist area, but we have lived here for 7 years and we love it.
+The space we offer is an excellent, un-fancy place to crash.

-Check our guidebook here on Airbnb for a handful of neighborhood attractions, including restaurants, supermarkets, and coffee shops.
+Check our guidebook here on Airbnb for a handful of neighborhood attractions, including restaurants, the supermarket, and coffee shops.
 The space also comes with a printed neighborhood guide we've put together just for guests.